-prematurely, and through hunger.
+Otway, the english dramatist, died prematurely, and through hunger.

-Bentivoglio was refused admittance into a hospital he had erected himself.
+Bentivoglio was refused admittance

-The death of Collins was through neglect, first causing mental derangement.
+The death of Collins was through Just outside are seats, where a teach- neglect, first causing mental derangement.

-Chatterton, the child of genius and misfortune, destroyed himself at eightcen.
+Chatterton, the child of genius and in attendance with drums and tom- misfortune, destroyed himself at eight-

-Savage died in a prison at Bristol. where he was confined for a debt of
+Savage died in a prison at Bristol, where he was confined for a debt of

-Goldsmith's "Vicar of Wakefield" was sold for a trifle to save him from the grip of the law.
+Goldsmith's "Vicar of Wakefield" was sold for a trifle to save him from

-Fielding lies in the burying ground of the english factory at Lisbon, without a stone to mark the spot.
+Fielding lies in the burying ground of the english factory at Lisbon, with-

-Milton sold his copyright of "Paradise Lost" for \$72., at three payments, and finished his life in obscurity.
+Milton sold his copyright of "Paracut from a piece of rock crystal more dise Lost" for \$72., at three payments, Before all these and finished his life in obscurity

-Camoens, the celebrated writer of the "Lusiad," the great portuguese epic, ended his life, it is said, in an almshouse, and, at any rate, was supported by a faithful black servant, who begged for him in the streets of Lisbon.
+Camoens, the celebrated writer of especially of the jasmine blossoms.
+One the "Lusiad," the great portuguese may visit, also, an old library contain- epic, ended his life, it is said, in an ported by a faithful black servant, who bon.